RU-CS416-SPRING2017/Asst2/README.md

 #### Return Value

 The `threadAllocate()` and `shalloc()` functions return a pointer to the allocated memory that is suitably aligned for any kind of variable.
 The difference between the two is that the allocated memory from `threadAllocate()` can only be accessed by the calling thread while the allocated memory from `shalloc()` can be accessed by any thread.
 On error, these functions return `NULL`.
-An error occurs if there is not enough memory to allocate or if `threadAllocate()` is called before atleast one thread has been created through this library. `NULL` is also returned by a successful call to `threadAllocate()` or `shalloc()` with a `size` of zero.
+An error occurs if there is not enough memory to allocate. `NULL` is also returned by a successful call to `threadAllocate()` or `shalloc()` with a `size` of zero.

 The `threadDeallocate()` function returns no value.